 Text-based social media posts that are used across different regions will need to be translated.
 However, as posts are mostly written in informal language (slang, regional phrasings, local idioms, etc.) this can be a challenge.

-Effective localization ensures that meaning and impact remain intact, even when the actual words are changed.
+Effective localization ensures that meaning and impact remain intact, even if you change the actual words.
 Customers want to know you have their needs in mind.

-If your copy reads like it was copy-pasted from Google Translate, you can lose the customers’ trust.
+If your copy reads like a Google Translate cope and paste, you might lose the customers’ trust.
 People don’t want to feel like an afterthought.

 - Market-appropriate colors

 6. Localize for Tone of Voice

 People interpret social media posts in different ways by different societies.